lorycarvajol/chess-tornament/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## 🎉 Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc

 Enjoy managing your tournaments with Chess Tournament!
 Let's make every move count! ♟️